 We recognize that attending graduate school involves a significant financial investment.
-The admissions team and our dedicated associate director of administration are here to answer your scholarship, tuition and billing questions.
+Our team is here to answer your scholarship, tuition and billing questions.

 Tufts Gordon Institute is pleased to offer the following scholarships to qualified applicants to both the M.S. in Engineering Management and M.S. in Innovation and Management programs.